 The Orioles are probably grateful that the Diamondbacks managed to set the record for most consecutive losses on the road during the exact same month that Baltimore couldn’t win a game away from home.
 The two streaks ended within one day of each other, as Baltimore ended its 20-game slide away from Camden Yards with a 6-5 win in 10 innings against the Toronto Blue Jays on June 25 and the Diamondbacks snapped their 24-game road skid that began May 4 at the Miami Marlins in less dramatic fashion on June 26, blowing out the Padres 10-1.
 Along the way, they lost four each to the Los Angeles Dodgers, Milwaukee Brewers and San Francisco Giants.
 The 1985 Pittsburgh Pirates were the most recent team to lose at least 18 games on the road (19), while nine teams did it before 1964.

 2019 New York Yankees

-Unsurprisingly, one of the best home run hitting teams of all time tops this list.
-The 2019 Yankees have the second-most home runs of all time, behind just the Minnesota Twins from the same year, who finished one homer ahead (307 to 306).
-But they homered in 31 consecutive contests that year, breaking the previous mark of 27 by the 2002 Texas Rangers.
-The 2019 Houston Astros also rank in the top 10 all time with 25 straight before the season came to an end.
+Unsurprisingly, one of the best home run-hitting teams of all time tops this list.
+The 2019 Yankees have the second-most home runs of all time, behind just the Minnesota Twins from the same year.
+The Twins finished one homer ahead (307-306).
+But the Yankees homered in 31 consecutive contests, starting the streak against the Kansas City Royals and hitting seven homers in five meetings with the rival Boston Red Sox along the way.
+New York, which reached the ALCS in the playoffs, broke the previous mark of 27 by the 2002 Texas Rangers, who finished 27 games out of a wild-card spot.
+The 2019 AL pennant-winning Houston Astros also rank in the top 10 all time with 25 straight before the season came to an end.